HEERA ALAYA

 True.
 The wives had no power to say anything.
 In my documentary [The Dancing Boys of Afghanistan], one of the characters, the paedophile, claimed he would keep a boy if his wife allowed him.
 This paedophile probably wanted to present himself as a modern guy who cares for his wife’s feelings; in reality, he didn’t have to get any permission—he did as he pleased.

-The Dancing Boys of Afghanistan presents the sexual slavery of the vulnerable poor child at the hands of the elite—police, politicians and warlords.
-How can the government enforce laws when Afghani authorities are part of the damage?
+The Dancing Boys of Afghanistan highlights the sexual exploitation of vulnerable, impoverished children by those in positions of power—namely police officials, politicians, and warlords.
+How can the government enforce laws effectively when Afghan authorities are complicit in the abuse?

 As shown in the documentary [The Dancing Boys of Afghanistan], officials from the Afghan National Army and the police forces, along with warlords, were involved in the practice of bacha bazi.

-Before the release of my documentary, the law did not protect Afghani boys, and offenders went unpunished.
-But since publishing The Dancing Boys of Afghanistan, the local media in Afghanistan and human rights activists in Afghanistan and worldwide started talking about bacha bazi, which put pressure on the Afghan government to take action.
+Before the release of my documentary, the law did not protect Afghan boys, and offenders went unpunished.
+But since publishing The Dancing Boys of Afghanistan, local media in Afghanistan and human rights activists worldwide have been discussing bacha bazi, which has put pressure on the Afghan government to take action.
 Finally, the Criminal Code was revised in May 2018 to criminalise the practice of bacha bazi.
 However, bacha bazi still exists; only it’s less rampant.

-What does the future hold for these dancing boys who are, in addition to being ostracised and rejected by family, stripped of their masculinity at a very young age?
-Do these boys turn to substance abuse, or/and do they become predators?
+What does the future hold for these dancing boys who, in addition to being ostracised and rejected by their families, are stripped of their masculinity at such a tender age?
+Do these boys succumb to substance abuse, or do they become predators themselves?

 When a child at the age of eight or nine is exposed to a particular lifestyle [bacha bazi], they learn to like it and eventually stay on that route, becoming predators.
 The few who try to escape are killed.
 Moreover, these boys can’t change their lives as they come from impoverished families, which is one of the reasons they become bacha bazi.
 The young boys eventually merge with the paedophiles and commanders, and the once young boys end up scouting for new young boys.